-The mesoamerican reef (MAR) is the largest transboundary reef system in the world and contains the world’s second longest barrier reef.
+The Mesoamerican Reef System (MAR) is the largest transboundary reef system in the world and contains the world’s second longest barrier reef.
 The system stretches across four countries: Mexico, Belize, Guatemala and Honduras, along more than 1,000 km of coastline and is a hotspot for biodiversity including endangered marine turtles, more than 60 types of corals and more than 500 fish species.

 With support from the International Climate Initiative (IKI), the “Smart Coasts” project was a seven-year initiative that was implemented since 2018 until 2023 and that seeked to incorporate climate change principles into the management of marine protected areas and coastal development policies in the countries bordering the Mesoamerican Reef, with the aim of improving the capacities of coastal communities to adapt to climate change.